Amendments and revisions to the Act

 The Workers Compensation Act (Act) was revised in 2019 as part of the government’s standard legislative revision process.
 Some language was modernized and parts, divisions, and sections were renumbered, but the revisions did not change the legal effect of the Act with respect to workers’ compensation, occupational health and safety, or employers’ assessment premiums.
 The revisions came into effect April 6, 2020.

 From time to time, the Act is also amended.
-The most recent legislation to amend the Act was Bill 18 of 2019, which came into effect on May 16, 2019.
+The most recent legislation to amend the Act was Bill 23, which came into effect on August 14, 2020.

 To view information on the revisions, and any other previous amendments to the Act, select a link below.